Home » Atlanta » Atlanta Zoo tickets

 The West End Station and the King Memorial Station are closest to the Atlanta Zoo.

-You can board the Red or Gold Line to get to West End Station and then ride Route 832 bus.
+You can board the Red or Gold Line to get to West End Station and then ride the Route 832 bus.
 West End Station is 4 km (2.6 miles) from the zoo.

 Or ride the Green or Blue Line to King Memorial and board Route 9 bus to the Atlanta Zoo.
-King Memorial station is 2.5 km (1.5 miles) from the zoo.
+King Memorial Station is 2.5 km (1.5 miles) from the zoo.

-Atlanta zoo parking is available at 800 Cherokee Avenue and in the new Grant Park Gateway parking facility on the Boulevard.
+Atlanta Zoo parking is available at 800 Cherokee Avenue and in the new Grant Park Gateway parking facility on the Boulevard.

 The parking fee is $3 for an hour and capped at a maximum of $12 for the entire day.